NetworkedPlanet/datadock/docs/_user-guide/selecting-an-identifier.md

  `http://datadock.io/GitHubUser/DemoRepository/id/resource/company_id/1`

+## Selecting an identifier

+ After you have selected a file for import, the identifier can be set on the "Advanced" tab.
+The drop down list shows all columns from your data that could be used as the identifier.

- The values from the column you choose for an identifier does not have to be numerical, but they **must be unique to that dataset**.
+ The values from the column you choose for an identifier do not have to be numerical, but they **must be unique to that dataset**.
 It's also important that there are **no empty values** in the column you have selected to be in your identifiers.

 ## Important Note